indimail/indimail-virtualdomains/.github/README-indimail.md

 5. Using control file domainqueue - This can be used to set environment variable for any recipient domain.
 Read the man page for <b>qmail-smtpd</b>, <b>qmail-inject</b>.
 You can configure <b>domainqueue</b> to have indimail-mta configure differently for different domains.

+6. If you have installed ezmlm / ezmlm-idx, then you have an additional directory for configuring environment variables in <u>/etc/indimail/ezmlm/global_vars</u>.

-6. Nothing prevents a user from writing a shell script to set environment variables before calling any of indimail-mta programs.
+7. Nothing prevents a user from writing a shell script to set environment variables before calling any of indimail-mta programs.
 If you are familiar with UNIX, you will know how to set them.

 It is trivial to display the environment variable that would be set for your service by using the envdir command along with the env command.
 In fact this is what the `svctool --print-variables --service-name=xxxx` or `minisvc --print-variables --service-name=xxx` do.